-Section 43- Use of School or College Premises for Non-School/College Activities
+1.8.0 Use of School Premises for Non-School Activities

-Saint Ambrose School will ensure that when/if hire out our school or college facilities/premises to organisations or individuals (for example to community groups, sports associations and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe.
-When services or activities are provided by Saint Ambrose School under the direct supervision or management of our school the arrangements for child protection will apply.
-Where an external body is providing community or extra-curricular activities Saint Ambrose School will ensure seek assurance that appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements to lease with Saint Ambrose School on these matters where appropriate.
-Saint Ambrose School will ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+We will ensure that when/if hire out our school facilities/premises to organisations or individuals (for example to community groups, sports associations and service providers to run community or extracurricular activities) we will ensure that appropriate arrangements are in place to keep children safe.

+When services or activities are provided by our school under the direct supervision or management, the arrangements for child protection will apply.

+Where an external body is providing community or extra-curricular activities, we will ensure and seek assurance that appropriate safeguarding and child protection policies and procedures in place.

+We will ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

+1.9.0 Alternative Provision

+Staff at St Ambrose are aware of the additional risk of harm that their pupils may be vulnerable to.
+The Department has issued two pieces of statutory guidance to which commissioners of Alternative Provision should have regard:

+- Alternative provision DfE Statutory Guidance - Education for children with health needs who cannot attend school

-Other Relevant Policies
+1.10.0 Other Relevant Policies